 Donate old bikes to riders in developing countries through the Re-Cycle scheme.
 The scheme isn't able to collect bikes, but has drop-off points across the country.
 Large Oxfam shops may accept bicycles.

-For eye glasses try Vision Aid and shoes, Nike's Reuse-A-Shoe campaign.
-If you've old tools to donate, consider Tools for Self-Reliance.
+For eye glasses try Vision Aid or if you've old tools to donate, consider Tools for Self-Reliance.

 Try Facebook marketplace